Sambha gompa

+Sambha Gompa is a historic Buddhist monastery located in the Mustang region of Nepal, known for its traditional Tibetan architecture, ancient murals, and longstanding role in the religious life of the local community.
+As part of the region’s network of monastic institutions, it serves as an important center for cultural preservation, ritual practice, and Buddhist learning.

 Location

 Kamtsang Dargye Choekhorling Monastery, known locally as Sambha (Samba, Sampa) gompa (goenpa), is situated in Mustang district, Tukuche Village development committee (VDC), in the Western Development Region, Nepal.
 It is about within Tukuche town on the Annapurna trekking route/ gravel road from Pokhara to Jomsom in the Dhaulagiri zone.
 In 2013 the local higher secondary school, Shree Yogendra HSS was being expanded, and the entrance to the gompa is within the school site; off the main Beni Jomson road, west of the Kali Gandaki river.

 Founding

 The founder of Sambha gompa is understood to have come from the DoKham area of Tibet, but his name is unknown.
 He lived in the village of Tukuche for some time and died during a period of mediation.
 Seven days after his death he became a rainbow body confirming his achievement of enlightenment.
 In 1935 the gompa was re-established by members of the Tulachan family.